alphagov/govuk-design-system/src/community/design-system-day/index.md

 ### Tickets

-Tickets will be released on 29 April 2024 at 14:00 BST.

-Tickets for previous events have gone fast so be ready to secure yours!
-We’ll let you know via [our mailing list](https://mailchi.mp/707ce8dec373/get-updated-by-email-govuk-design-system) and on [cross-government Slack](https://ukgovernmentdigital.slack.com/channels/govuk-design-system) when tickets are available.
+Tickets for this event have now sold out.
+However you can join the waitlist by [registering on Eventbrite here](https://www.eventbrite.co.uk/e/design-system-day-day-1-tickets-890091496627?aff=oddtdtcreator&lang=en-gb&locale=en_GB&status=30&view=listing).

 ## Previous events